Is the new CDF $M_W$ measurement consistent with the two higgs doublet model?: Introduction

 The paper is organized as follows, in the second section we briefly introduce the set-up of the 2HDM and give the $S$, $T$ and $U$ formalism for the computation of $M_W^{\text{2HDM}}$ and $\sin^2\theta_{\text{eff}}^{\text{2HDM}}$.
-In the third section, we present the detail of our scan and the theoretical and experimental constraints used to constrain the parameter space.
+In the third section, we present the details of our scan as well as the theoretical and experimental constraints used to constrain the parameter space.
 We then present our main result and explain how the 2HDM spectrum can predict the W mass that is close to the new CDF measurement.
-In addition, we also give phenomenological implications for the charged Higgs and CP-odd boson decays within the allowed parameter space.
+In addition, we give phenomenological implications for the charged Higgs and CP-odd boson decays within the allowed parameter space.
 We conclude in section four.